pkiraly/pkiraly.github.io/_posts/2018-01-18-marc21-in-spark.md

  - http://pkiraly.github.io/js/table.js
 ---

 So far I have worked with MARC21 files in a standalone manner.
 Now it is time to run MARC analysis in Apache Spark.
+Here I describe only the first steps, the tool is not ready to run all the analysis which is possible with the standalone manner.

 <!-- more -->